MIT-SPARK/Awesome-DCIST-T4/docker/README.md

 ### 1. Deployment Mode (Recommended for Running)

-This mode builds a self-contained image with the entire workspace pre-compiled.
+This mode builds a self-contained, clean image with the entire workspace pre-compiled.
 The final image is portable and can be run on any machine with Docker and NVIDIA drivers.

 **Step 1: Build the Image**

 This command builds the final `deployment` image.
-The `--no-cache` flag is recommended for the first build to ensure a clean state.
+Use `--no-cache` for the first build or after making changes to the `Dockerfile`.
 ```bash
 docker compose build --no-cache deploy
 ```